Gilbert Castellanos: Community and collaboration

 Castellanos uses every opportunity he has to introduce jazz to his community, forming partnerships and collaborations with major arts and music organizations.
 According to San Diego musician and music critic Bart Mendoza, "San Diego has had many jazz legends call San Diego home, but few have been as vital to San Diego's music community as Gilbert [Castellanos] continues to be for local jazz...
 [H]is combos never fail to conjure up some of the best jazz San Diego has ever produced."

 Since 2015 Castellanos has been the artistic curator both of Jazz @ the Jacobs and Bayside Summer Nights Thursday Night Jazz, both highly successful San Diego Symphony jazz series.
-As such he has brought in some of the biggest stars of the jazz world — such as Diane Reeves, Gregory Porter, Eric Reed, Roy McCurdy, Helen Sung, and Chucho Valdes — to the Jacobs Music Center in Downtown San Diego.
+As such he has brought in some of the biggest stars of the jazz world — such as Diane Reeves, Gregory Porter, Eric Reed, Roy McCurdy, Helen Sung, and Chucho Valdes — to Jacobs Music Center in downtown San Diego.